 Finally, the plaintiff alleged that the judge should have granted her motion for a new trial because the jury’s verdict was against the manifest weight of the evidence presented at trial.
 The appellate court started by stating the standard for granting a new trial, which requires a finding that the verdict is against the clear weight of the evidence.
 An appellate court gives substantial deference to a lower court’s ruling on a motion for a new trial.
 The appellate court ultimately agreed with the lower court judge’s finding that while the plaintiff provided an array of evidence regarding the defendant’s purported negligence, the evidence did not establish a necessary and inescapable conclusion that the defendant acted negligently.
 The absence of any testimony regarding the appropriate standard of care for transporting a vehicle was the primary reason for this finding.
 Had the plaintiff offered evidence regarding this standard, a motion for a new trial may have been granted.

 If you were hurt by a negligent driver, you may be entitled to compensation.
-The seasoned team of car accident trial lawyers at the Law Offices of Michael O. Smith are standing by to provide you with a free consultation.
+The seasoned team of car accident trial lawyers at the Mass Injury Group are standing by to provide you with a free consultation.
 We will discuss your situation and how we can assist you in obtaining the outcome that you deserve.
 Call us now at 617-263-0060 or contact us online.